Borel-Moore homology and cap product operations

 Let $Z$ be a subcomplex of $X$, and $U=X-Z$ be its complement.
-Denote by $N$ the closed star of $Z$, namely the union of simplices meeting $Z$, and we assume that the inclusion $Z\subset N$ is a proper deformation retract (this can be so arranged by taking barycentric subdivision of $X$ twice).
-Let $N^c$ be the subcomplex which is the union of simplices not meeting $Z$.
-Suppose also we are given a cocycle $u\in S^p(X, X-Z)$.
+Let $N=N(Z)$ be the closed star of $Z$, namely the subcomplex consisting of simplices meeting $Z$; let $N^c$ be the subcomplex consisting of simplices disjoint from $Z$.
+We assume that the inclusion $Z\subset N$ is a proper deformation retract.
+(This can be so arranged by taking barycentric subdivision of $X$ twice -- see [Mu, Lemma 70.1] for an argument of this kind).